Quality Inn & Suites

 Watts Towers is one of the great local landmarks in Los Angeles.
 Created by construction worker Simon Rodia over a period of three decades from 1921 to 1954, the monument consists of scrap metal, pipe structures, bed frames and thousands of seashells.
 While Rodia's resourcefulness is amazing, this is truly an impressive piece of work for any artist, given its 17 isolated units of sculpture.
 The neighborhood of Watts, although a culturally enriched area, was the site of riots in both 1965 and 1992 and should be carefully navigated after dark even to this day.
 Call for more details.

 The teachings and practices of the Islamic faith can be witnessed first hand at the Al-Ikhlas Mosque in Compton.
 Serving the local Muslim community, the mosque conducts the ritualistic 5 prayers of the day.
 It also conducts classes for the young ones in order to bring about a further understanding of the faith.
-For more information and visiting rules, do call ahead.

 Located in the South of Los Angeles, Charles Drew University is named after a renowned physician Dr. Charles R. Drew.
 The campus is spread across 11 acres surrounded by greenery.
 Charles Drew University Of Medicine and Science launches various programs and events to improve the health condition of the population and providing health care facility to the lesser privileged.
 Programs like 'Head Start' involve the local medical schools, research institutes and Community based organization and the general public.
 Check website for more details.